 In summer 2018, the Montenegrin government announced a citizenship-by-investment program (CIP) for affluent individuals who want a residence permit.

-The full details of the CIP requirements are covered in the guide to Montenegrin citizenship.
+Full details of the CIP requirements are covered in the guide to Montenegrin citizenship.
 But the short version is that you need to:

 - Make a (non-refundable) donation of €100,000 to the Montenegro government’s development fund.